 Before you begin working with any tutor, it is important to have a precise list of your expectations for the tutoring process, according to Reading Rockets.
 Are you expecting the tutor to help your child raise his grade, turn in homework assignments, or get a better grip on specific material?
 Clarifying that to the tutor from the beginning of the relationship is essential, no matter your objective.
 This ensures the expectations are properly met.

 What sort of background does the tutor have?

-Tutors may sport a wide range of backgrounds, from working professionals in the specific field to retired educators.
+Tutors may sport various backgrounds, from working professionals in a specific field to retired educators.
 While someone who works in the field may have a good applicable knowledge of the topic, it is uncertain whether this individual could accurately communicate that knowledge to a student.
 Tutors with a background in education may have a wider arsenal of resources from which to draw.

 What type of environment does the tutor use for sessions?

 Tutors may work in a wide range of environments, from group lessons in a tutoring center to private lessons right in your home, according to Education.com.
 Finding a comfortable environment for your child is important if you want to reap the full value of your tutoring sessions.
 Private lessons might be more valuable if your child is relatively shy and withdrawn.
 If your child prefers an environment with other students, the tutoring center approach might be better.

 How often will the tutor meet with your child?

 The length and frequency of sessions should also be based on your child’s personal preferences.
 Some children cannot focus after a long day at school, so morning or even sessions during the school day might be a better choice.
 Also, consider the session length – some kids can remain focused for an hour or two, while other students may perform better in shorter, more frequent sessions.

 Will the tutor provide regular progress reports to you?